Ertugrulmert/EPFL-Image-Analysis-and-Pattern-Recognition-Labs/README.md

 ### Lab 3: Classification:
 Applying various classification methods such as Bayes method, KNN, MLP, CNN on data sets of three classes scattered on 2D space.
-The notebook for this lab will be added after its grade is announced.

 ### Final Project:
 The detailed description and files of this project can be found in a repository in my fellow teammate Imad's profile: